markeyser/Deployment-of-ML-Models/10-MLMP-Feature-Engineering.md

 ### Missing Data: Missing values within a variable

 One of the problems is missing data.
 This is the absence of values for certain observations within a variable.

+### Labels: Strings in categorical variables

 A second aspect that we need to tackle is the presence of labels in categorical variables.

-This is the values of the variables are strings rather than numbers.

-And we can't use them as such in machine learning mothers certainly not in python using so I could learn
+This is the values of the variables are strings rather than numbers, and we can't use them as such in machine learning models certainly not in python using so I could learn

 a third consideration to keep in mind is the distribution of the variables fundamental variables and